Louis Bols: Early military career

 Following the outbreak of the Second Boer War in late 1899, his battalion was sent to South Africa, where he served as adjutant of the battalion throughout the war.
 He was present at the Battle of Colenso (15 December 1899), Battle of Vaal Krantz (5–7 February 1900), Battle of the Tugela Heights (14–27 February 1900) and the Relief of Ladysmith (1 March 1900), and later in operations in the Transvaal and Orange River Colony.
 For his services in the war, he was twice mentioned in dispatches, received the Queen's South Africa Medal, and was appointed a Companion of the Distinguished Service Order (DSO).
 After peace was declared in May 1902, Bols left South Africa on board the SS Bavarian and arrived in the United Kingdom the following month.
+His tenure as adjutant ended in February 1903, when he was posted to Staff College.

-Bols, who in January 1905 was promoted from supernumerary captain to captain, was in February made commander of a company of gentlemen cadets.
-Made a major in October 1906, he was in January 1907 made a brigade major.
+Bols, who in January 1905 returned to his regiment as captain, was in February made commander of a company of gentlemen cadets.
+Promoted to major in October 1906, he was in January 1907 made a brigade major.